-Source: Data based on published balance sheets (ICAP) and PANORAMA 2019
+Source: Data based on published balance sheets (ICAP) and PANORAMA2020

-- 31 In 2018, the price levels for consumer products and services showed a large discrepancy between EU Member States.
-In Greece, the price level was 84% of the European average, ie 16% lower than the European average4.
-Greece has the largest index among the countries examined in the category "Food and non-alcoholic beverages", but also in the category "Alcoholic beverages and tobacco". - 32 Of particular interest for the purposes of this sector inquiry is the price index for food and non-alcoholic beverages, which are the main products traded by supermarket retailers.
-The price index for food and non-alcoholic beverages in Greece in 2018 is the highest compared to other Member States with a corresponding GDP per capita volume and stood at 5.9% higher than the European average. - 33 Especially for 2018s in the food category, the price level index was 104,9% for Greece.
-The price level index for the individual categories that fall into the "Food" category was as follows: Bread and Cereal (114.5%), Meat (91.5%), Fish (107.1%), Milk, Cheese and Eggs (134.2%), Oils & Fats (118.7%), Fruits, Vegetables, Potatoes (82.7%) and Other foods (139.1%). - 34 Finally, although the degree of concentration in retail sales is rather modest based on the aforementioned market shares and although the market power of supermarkets is usually associated with high market shares, it is noted that there are other sources of bargaining power which cannot only be quantified by market shares.
-Consequently, the present study proceeded with a thorough analysis of the bargaining power, both theoretically and empirically with conventional and innovative tools.
+- 32 In 2019, the price levels for consumer products and services showed a large discrepancy between EU Member States.
+The highest price level among Member States was observed in Denmark, which was 50% above the European average.
+On the other hand, the price level in Bulgaria was at 53% of the European average.
+In Greece, the price level was at 87% of the European average, i.e. 13% lower than the European average, while compared to 2018 it increased by 0.1%.
+Greece has the largest price index among the countries examined in the category "means of communication" (165.9%), both among countries with a corresponding GDP per capita ratio and between all EU Member States. - 33 Of particular interest for the purposes of this sector inquiry is the price index for food and non-alcoholic beverages, which are the main products traded by supermarket retailers.
+The price index for food and non-alcoholic beverages in Greece in 2019 is the highest compared to other Member States with a corresponding GDP per capita volume and stood at 3.5% higher than the European average. - 34 Especially for 2019in the food category, the price level index was 102.5% for Greece.
+The price level index for the individual categories that fall into the "Food" category was as follows: Bread and Cereal (109%), Meat (90%), Fish (102.9%), Milk, Cheese and Eggs (133%), Oils & Fats (112.4%), Fruits, Vegetables, Potatoes (82.9%) and Other foods (133.7%). - 35 Thus, while Greece lags behind the European average in terms of per capita GDP, we observe that the level of food prices (excluding Fruits, Vegetables, Potatoes and Meat) is higher than the European average and in the case of the "Other food" category it reaches 133.7% of the European average.